qwreey75/disbucket/README.md

             // OPTION, format of discord command execution on ingame (follow tellraw json format)
             // first %s will replaced with username
-            // second %s will replaced with command "program":"java" // OPTION, you can change program if you want,
+            // second %s will replaced with command "program":"java", // OPTION, you can change program if you want,
                     // Ex : node, lua, luvit, python, bash ...
-}
+  "rawInput":false, // OPTION, If you use other program, you can send discord message
+                    // directly with no chagnes, this will enable all
+                    // messages to check role/permission
+  "noColor":false // OPTION, you can turn off colorfy output, it will help you use other program
+                  // (This option not remove stdout's ansi escape) }
 ```
 (Your server directory will like be)